ffalcinelli/pydivert/README.md

 Intro
 =====

-PyDivert aims to be a python interface to [WinDivert](https://github.com/basil00/Divert) driver.
+PyDivert aims to be a python wrapper for [WinDivert](https://github.com/basil00/Divert) driver and other divert socket mechanisms on OSX and Linux.

 Platform Support
 ----------------

 Right now PyDivert supports those platforms supported by the driver itself

-It should work with Python 2.7/3.3 on Windows Vista, 7, 8.
-I've tested only on Windows7 64bit.
+It should work with Python 2.7/3.3 on Windows releases beyond Vista.

+It has been tested on Windows 7 64bit with Python 2.7 and Python 3.3 interpreters (both are 64bit binaries).

-Plans are to support Divert Sockets on BSD-like systems (such as OSX) and similar for linux.
+Plans are to support divert sockets and `pf` (packet filter) on BSD-like systems (such as OSX and FreeBSD) and similar (e.g. `ip_queue`) for linux.

 Warnings
 --------